mozilla/fxa-reconcile-with-salesforce/README.md

 ## Architecture

-* `lib/readers` contains logic to read .csv and .diff files and emit `create`, `update` and `delete` events based their contents.
+Everything is based on [NodeJS Streams](https://nodejs.org/api/stream.html)

-* `lib/writers` contains logic to create an SQS or JSON summary message and send it to an output stream.
+* `lib/readers` contains logic to read .csv and .diff files.
+A JSON blob with the event will be pushed onto the stream queue for each entry in the input file.
-* `lib/output` contains logic to send messages to SQS or stdout.
+* `lib/transforms` contains logic to transform the JSON blob from the reader into a message suitable for output.
+The transformed message is pushed onto the stream queue for further transformation or output.

-A Reader reads the input file and emits when an update is needed to the Salesforce DB.
-These events are listened for by a ReconciliationManager that forwards the events to a Writer.
-The Writer creates a formatted message for the event and writes it to an Output.
+* `lib/writers` contains logic to send messages to SQS.

 This architecture allows us to read multiple types of files as well as perform manual verification of the parsing and message format.